Scholarships have helped displaced Afghan students find homes on university campuses across the US

 After making their way to universities and colleges across the U.S. over the last two years, many are nearing graduation and planning their futures.

 Mashal Aziz, 22, was a few months from graduating from American University of Afghanistan when Kabul fell and she boarded a plane.
-After leaving, she began scouring the internet, researching which schools were offering scholarships and what organizations might be able to help.
+After leaving, she scoured the internet, researching which schools were offering scholarships and what organizations might be able to help.

-“You’ve already left everything and you are thinking maybe there are barriers for your higher education,” Aziz said.
+“You’ve already left everything and you are thinking maybe there are barriers for your higher education,” she said.

 Danielle Macdonald, an associate anthropology professor at the school, has organized a regular meetup between TU students and college-aged Afghans who have settled in the Tulsa area.

-Around two dozen young people attend the events, where they talk about everything from U.S. slang to finding jobs.
+Around two dozen young people attend the events, where they’ve talked about everything from U.S. slang to how to find a job.
 Their outings have included visiting a museum and going to a basketball game, Macdonald said.

 “It’s become a really lovely community,” she said.